Thompson Sampling with Information Relaxation Penalties: Conclusion

-Remark \ref{prop-last-decision} and Proposition \ref{prop-asymptotic-behavior} state that \textsc{Irs.FH} and \textsc{Irs.V-Zero} behave like TS during the initial decision epochs, gradually shift toward the myopic scheme and end up with optimal decision; in contrast, \textsc{TS} will continue to explore throughout.
+Remark \ref{prop-last-decision} and Proposition \ref{prop-asymptotic-behavior} illustrate that $\pi^\textsc{Irs.FH}$ and $\pi^\textsc{Irs.V-Zero}$ behave like TS during the initial decision epochs, gradually shift toward the myopic scheme, and end up with the optimal decision; by contrast, \textsc{TS} continues to explore.
 The transition from exploration to exploitation under these IRS policies occurs smoothly, without relying on an auxiliary control parameter.
-While maintaining their recursive structure, IRS policies take into account the horizon $T$, and naturally balance exploitation and exploration.
+While maintaining their recursive structure, IRS policies take into account the time horizon $T$, and naturally balance exploitation and exploration.